-□ Have they met with you recently - in the last 3 months - to specifically review and discuss what they are doing NOW to protect you?
-Have they told you about new and inexpensive tools such as 2FA or advanced endpoint security to protect you from attacks that antivirus is unable to detect and prevent?
-If you are outsourcing your IT support, they should, at a MINIMUM, provide you with a quarterly review and report of what they've done - and are doing - to protect you AND to discuss new threats and areas you will need to address. □ Do they proactively monitor, patch and update your computer network's critical security settings daily?
+Have they met with you recently - in the last 3 months - to specifically review and discuss what they are doing NOW to protect you?
+Have they told you about new and inexpensive tools, such as dark-web monitoring for your company's credentials or advanced endpoint security to protect you from attacks that antivirus is unable to detect and prevent?
+If you are outsourcing your I.T. support, they should, at a MINIMUM, provide you with a quarterly review and report of what they've done - and are doing - to protect you AND to discuss new threats and areas you will need to address.
+Do they proactively monitor, patch and update your computer network's critical security settings daily?
 Weekly?
 At all?
 Are they reviewing your firewall's event logs for suspicious activity?
 How do you know for sure?
-Are they providing ANY kind of verification to you or your team? □ Have they EVER urged you to talk to your insurance company to make sure you have the right kind of insurance to protect against fraud?
+Are they providing ANY kind of verification to you or your team?
+Have they EVER urged you to talk to your insurance company to make sure you have the right kind of insurance to protect against fraud?
 Cyber-liability?
-MORE IMPORTANT: Have they reviewed your insurance policy with your agent to ensure they were implementing the cyber protections required under that policy to avoid having a claim denied, coverage not paid? □ Do THEY have adequate insurance to cover YOU if they make a mistake and your network is compromised?
+Do THEY have adequate insurance to cover YOU if they-make a mistake and your network is compromised?
 Do you have a copy of THEIR CURRENT policy?
-Does it specifically cover YOU for losses and damages? ☐ Have you been fully and frankly briefed on what to do IF you get compromised?
+Does it specifically cover YOU for losses and damages?
+Have you been fully briefed on what to do IF you get compromised?
 Have they provided you with a response plan?
-If not, WHY? ☐ Have they told you if they are outsourcing your support to a third-party organization?
+If not, WHY?
+Have they told you if they are outsourcing your support to a third-party organization?
 Do you know who has access to your personal computer and network?
-If they are outsourcing, have they shown you what security controls they have in place to ensure a rogue technician, living in another country, would be prevented from using their free and full access to your network to do harm? □ Have they kept their technicians trained on new cybersecurity threats and technologies, rather than just winging it?
+If they are outsourcing, have they shown you what security controls they have in place to ensure a rogue technician, living in another country, would be prevented from using their free and full access to your network to do harm?
+Have they kept their technicians trained on new cyber security threats and technologies, rather than just winging it?
 Do they have at least ONE person on staff with CISSP (Certified Information Systems Security Professional) or CISM (Certified Information Security Manager) certification?
-Do they have anyone on staff experienced in conducting security risk assessments? □ Do they have a ransomware-proof backup system in place?
+Do they have anyone on staff experienced in conducting security risk assessments?
+Do they have a ransomware-proof backup system in place?
 One of the reasons the WannaCry virus was so devastating was because it was designed to find, corrupt and lock BACKUP files as well.
-ASK THEM TO VERIFY THIS.
-You might think you have it because that's what your IT
+ASK THEM TO VERIFY THIS .
+You might think you have it because that's what your I.T. vendor is telling you.